-Admit it.
-We’ve all done it.
-Quickly picked up a piece of dropped food from the floor, stated the 10 second rule, and popped it into our mouths.
-And we’re still here to tell the tales.
-But, how dirty are hospital floors?
+If you’ve been in the hospital, you know that cleaning crews regularly clean hospital rooms.
+Which is great news because many dangerous germs lurk in hospitals.
+However, how dirty are hospital floors?
 Very!
 Hospital floors harbor dangerous germs, often with dangerous, disease-causing pathogens.
 So, don’t follow “the 10-second rule” while in the hospital as a patient or visitor.

-In a recent study, researchers tested 318 floor sites from 159 patient rooms (two spots tested in each room) in five Cleveland-area hospitals.
-The rooms tested were isolation rooms for C. diff infection and non-C. diff isolation rooms.
+Researchers tested 318 floor sites from 159 patient rooms (two spots tested in each room) in five Cleveland-area hospitals.
+They tested 2 types of isolation rooms – those for C. diff infections and those without C. diff infections.

 How dirty are hospital floors?